ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-perf-vs-extension.md

 ### Prerequisites

-- **Visual Studio 2022**: Ensure you have Visual Studio 2022 installed on your Windows on ARM device.
+- **Visual Studio 2022**: Ensure you have Visual Studio 2022 installed on your Windows on Arm device.
 - **WindowsPerf**: Download and install WindowsPerf.
 You can follow this [learning path](../wperf) for further details
 - **LLVM** (Optional): You can install the LLVM toolchain by following this [guide](../llvm-woa).